ilikeyellowGZ/HHMZ-new/README.md

 i should be done now i changed the team sections and i added  the gallery sections and the spelling

 just had to fix the text alignment on the instructors line 320 to 370 but its now alll fixed

+i just added teacher under all the instructors of the school